 To help foster a supportive environment, nonprofit leaders can be transparent with their team and let them know what productive conflict looks like, and why engaging in it more often is actually for the best.

 What Got You Here Won’t Get You There

 One of Joe’s final pieces of advice was to be wary of the tactics your team employs as your organization grows and evolves over time.
 Are you operating under old assumptions?
 Are you completing a process out of habit?

-When your team is truly driven to grow, you adopt an understanding that with growth comes change.
+When your team is truly driven to grow, you adopt an understanding that with nonprofit growth comes change.
 Joe knew team members at THF would have to “give away” what they were working on as their needs shifted and that flexibility would be absolutely instrumental.